orichaud/gce/Readme.md

 ```sh
 DOCKER_REPO=eu.gcr.io PROJECT=<My Project> make docker
 ```
-# Deployment on the GKE cluster
+# Deployment of the cluster on GKE

 Once the image is available in GCR, you can go to the next step, and start the effective deployment of your cluster.
 2 options are available:
 * First option is with descriptors (see YMAL files defining the various objects).
 This will first create a deployment object, asssociate an autoscaler, a POD disruption budget and finally create a Load Balancer directly accessilble on the public Internet.
 ```sh